w-jablonski/double_podium/README.md

 ## Goals

-Mouse friendly, i.e. most actions, characters and symbols are under left hand.
+* Mouse friendly, i.e. most actions, characters and symbols are under left hand.
 If needed, they are then also provided in a more convenient way involving the right hand, or both.
-And additionally, navigation, common shortcuts and others are also available for right hand-only operation, often by mirroring the left half.
+Additionally, navigation, common shortcuts and others are also available for right hand-only operation, often by mirroring the left half.<br><br>
+In general, using both hands to balance the effort is necessary and recommended if using keyboard heavily — but there are times when using mouse is unavoidable and moving the hand back and forth is particularly annoying.
+This design aims to provide for both scenarios in a viable way.

-No Tap-Hold on regular keys as I believe it's not without issues.
+* No Tap-Hold on regular keys as I believe it's not without issues.
 I use Tap-Hold on combos, though, as these are pressed slower and separately anyway.
+* Provide AltGr as a first-class citizen to type accented characters in Polish.

 ## Concepts